Beta launch: 488 free Full Moon licences remaining. Help us find bugs.

 Claim free access

-Miquel Matoses·8 min read
+Miquel Matoses·10 min read

 But popularity and validity are not the same thing.
-This article examines what 16Personalities actually measures, where it succeeds, where it falls short, and what the scientific literature — including the Big Five framework — tells us about it.
+This article examines what 16Personalities actually measures, where it succeeds, where it falls short, and what the scientific literature, including the Big Five framework, tells us about it.

 What Is 16Personalities and How Does It Relate to MBTI?

-Big Five Conscientiousness → GPA prediction
+Big Five Conscientiousness and academic performance

 16Personalities is a free online personality assessment created by NERIS Analytics.
-It draws heavily from the Myers-Briggs framework — the same four binary dimensions (E/I, S/N, T/F, J/P) — but adds a fifth axis called Identity: Assertive (A) vs. Turbulent (T).
+It draws heavily from the Myers-Briggs framework, the same four binary dimensions (E/I, S/N, T/F, J/P), but adds a fifth axis called Identity: Assertive (A) vs. Turbulent (T).
 That fifth axis brings the total to 32 possible profiles, though the site still groups outputs into 16 named types (Architect, Campaigner, Mediator, and so on), each assigned a four-letter MBTI-style code.

 The test is free, takes about twelve minutes, and produces richly written, visually designed type descriptions.
-That combination — free, fast, visually appealing, emotionally resonant — explains most of its virality.
+That combination, free, fast, visually appealing, emotionally resonant, explains most of its virality.
 The descriptions are written broadly enough to feel personally accurate to most readers, a well-documented phenomenon in psychology known as the Barnum or Forer effect.

 How 16Personalities Became the World's Most-Taken Personality Test

 16Personalities consistently ranks among the most-visited psychology-adjacent websites in the world.
 It has been translated into dozens of languages.
 Workplace use is common: teams share their types in onboarding documents, Slack bios, and team retrospectives.
-Its cultural footprint is substantial — "INFJ" and "ENFP" have become common identity markers in online communities.
+Its cultural footprint is substantial, "INFJ" and "ENFP" have become common identity markers in online communities.

 This reach is worth acknowledging seriously.
 When a tool becomes this embedded in how people talk about themselves, dismissing it entirely is neither accurate nor useful.
 Something about it is working.